 8. Treats Skin Troubles

 Marshmallow root soothes the nerve-sense system of the skin, which, in turn, reduces skin irritation.
-The root can also be used topically to treat wounds, burns, insect bites, dry or chapped skin, and even peeling skin.
+The root can also be used topically for wound healing, burns, insect bites, dry or chapped skin, and even peeling skin (10).

 The mucilage properties of the root soften the skin, which is one reason it is an active ingredient in most skin care products.

 9. Marshmallow Root Boosts Hair Growth